 The plasma membrane is a two-layer barrier that separates the cell from its environment and allows certain substances to be imported or exported.
 Proteins in the membrane control the passage of molecules in and out of the cell.

-This water-based substrate makes up the interior of the cell and surrounds the organelles.
+The cytoplasm is a water-based substrate makes up the interior of the cell and surrounds the organelles.
 It fills the spaces between organelles and helps the cytoskeleton move protein-carrying vesicles around the cell from the endoplasmic reticulum to the Golgi complex and the plasma membrane.

 The root lyse means to loosen or unfasten.
 The job of lysosomes is to break down worn-out or damaged cell components, digest foreign particles, and defend the cell against bacteria and viruses that breach the cell membrane.
 Lysosomes use enzymes to perform these functions.